johnlhon21/laravel-api-vuejs-spa/README.md

         Route::put('{id}', 'Auth\Api\UserController@updateUser');
     });
   ```
-  - Token Generated will be returned if the user were is authenticated
+  - Token Generated will be returned if the user were successfully authenticated.

 **Note from developer**